 - Fraudulent misrepresentation: This happens when a manufacturer knows they’re providing a false statement and mislead their consumer intentionally.

 Take These Steps After a Product Injures You

 One of the main reasons product liability claims are denied or offered low settlements is because they wait too long to start the legal process.
-If you delay medical treatment, forgo legal representation, or don’t file an insurance claim, you risk recovering the compensation you deserve.
+If you delay medical treatment, forgo legal representation, or don’t file an insurance claim, you risk losing the compensation you deserve.

 If you get hurt and want to pursue a product liability case, take the following steps: